aham-oudeis/Training/launch_school/RB120-OOP/Notes/study_guide.md

 ### Constant Look up Path

 Constants have lexical scope.
-What that means is that whenever Ruby encounters a call for a Constant, it starts looking
+What that means is that whenever Ruby encounters a call for a Constant, it starts looking in the enclosing module, and then in the inheritance chain, and lastly in the top shelf (main).
+But if the location of the reference is explicitly specified, then Ruby looks for the constant only there.

 Let's put a Constant in the class, in the superclass, in the module and test which one has precedence: